MattKotsenas/SquiggleCop/README.md

 If autobaseline is on, be sure to review any changes to the baseline file before committing your code.

 > [!CAUTION]
-> If you turn autobaseline on, be sure to turn it off in CI.
+> If you turn auto-baseline on, be sure to turn it off in CI.
 Otherwise SquiggleCop may not be able to warn about
 > potential issues!

 ## Anatomy of a baseline file